Tapioca Pudding

 • Make ahead: Tapioca can be made up to 3 days before you need it; just cover and keep chilled.

-• Storage: Store in the refrigerator with a sheet of plastic wrap pressed right up against the surface (to prevent skin from forming on top of the pudding).
+• Storage: Store leftovers in the refrigerator in an airtight container, ideally with a sheet of plastic wrap pressed right up against the surface of the pudding (to prevent skin from forming on top of the pudding).

-• Non-dairy: You can substitute any kind of plant-based milk: coconut milk, nut milk, almond milk, and soy milk will all work.
+• Vegan tapioca pudding: You can also substitute any kind of dairy-free, plant-based milk: coconut milk, nut milk, almond milk, and soy milk will all work.

 • Brown sugar: For deeper flavor, try brown sugar in place of the granulated sugar.